cksystemsteaching/selfie/README.md

 In this case, it takes *HW* around 54 million instructions to execute selfie as an *app* running on *OS* and in turn *OS* running on *VMM* while, from the perspective of selfie, there is again no difference, except for speed of execution and the increased boot level.
 Now, the system is by a factor of around 660 slower than running selfie bare-metal on *HW*.

 However, production operating systems and virtual machine monitors typically slow down code execution by a factor close to 1 which is the reason why they are so useful.
 In short, their benefits come with almost no performance penalty.
 Is `hypster` just a poor design?
 Well, no. There are two reasons why we do not see negligible overhead.
-Firstly, selfie just printing its synopsis is not enough work to amortize the overhead of context switching between app, *OS*, and *VMM*.
+Firstly, selfie just printing its synopsis is not enough work to amortize the overhead of context switching between *app*, *OS*, and *VMM*.
 To see that, try the following command:

 ```bash
 make self-emu